DonFortes/check_devman_homework/README.md

 # Check devman homework.

-This programm will help you get devman homework status.
+This program will help you get devman homework status.

 ## How to start
 Clone project into your local directory.
 Then run: